LetItPlay/CryptoWizards-SmartContract/letitplay_wizards.transfer_rc.md

 * `memo` memo

 ### Intent
 INTENT.
 The intention of the author and the invoker of this contract is to transfer wizard token from one user to another.
-It shall have no other effect.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.